bvkeersop/DocumentBuilder/README.md

 ## Tables

 `DocumentBuilder` supports the creation of tables by creating a POCO (Plain Old C# Object).
-It will use the name of the property has the column name, and will order the table columns in the same order as the properties defined in the POCO.
+It will use the name of the property as the column name and will order the columns as defined on the POCO.
 There are [options](#options) available to configure this.

+### Creating a Table

-### 1. Define a POCO
+#### 1. Define a POCO

 ```C#